 - May have to take time off work

 3. On the job freight broker training

-This is where you first get hired as an intern, a W2 employee or even an independent contractor and are trained on the job.
+You first get hired as an intern, a W2 employee, or even an independent contractor, and you are trained on the job.

 On the job training typically takes the longest.
-Mainly because it is a hands on, learn as you, go style training where you start by learning and mastering the basics and over time you are exposed to more complex topics based upon how well your on the job training partner feels you are doing.
+Mainly because it’s a hands-on, learn-as-you-go-style training.
+You start by learning and mastering the basics, and over time you are exposed to more complex topics.
+Your progress is based on how well your on the job training partner feels you are doing.

-On the job training may take 6-18 months or longer before you are exposed to all of the key skills and lessons needed to become a successful freight broker.
+On the job training may take 6-18 months or longer.
+It takes a while before you are exposed to all the key skills and lessons needed to become a successful freight broker.

 - Simple way to learn

 - Get paid to learn